 \subsection{SED fitting}

-In order to investigate the nature of GN-z11, we have analysed its SED based on the available spectro-photometric data.
+In order to investigate the nature of GN-z11, we analysed its SED based on the available spectro-photometric data.
 In particular, the SED constructed with the NIRCam+MIRI photometry and the NIRSpec+MRS spectroscopy was fitted with two codes, \texttt{CIGALE} v2025.0 \citep{Burgarella2005,Noll2009,Boquien2019} and \texttt{SYNTHESIZER-AGN} \citep{Perez-Gonzalez+03_Synthesizer,Perez-Gonzalez+08_Synthesizer}.
-Since the F1000W flux shows a lower significance compared to the other MIRI values, we exclude F1000W (and the upper limit for F2100W) from the SED fitting to prevent biasing the results.
-However, we will extract the modelled fluxes at these filters to evaluate their consistency.
+Since the F1000W flux shows a lower significance compared to the other MIRI values, we excluded F1000W (and the upper limit for F2100W) from the SED fitting to prevent biasing the results.
+However, we extracted the modelled fluxes at these filters to evaluate their consistency.